 Heading for Data-Driven Rail Systems

-Whether in Atlanta, Munich-Allach or Moscow, Siemens Data Services Centers use the complex streams of mobility-related data for predictive maintenance, and thus for optimized train operation.
+Whether in Atlanta, Munich, Moscow, London, Perth or Hong Kong, Siemens' MindSphere Application Center for Rail use the complex streams of mobility-related data for predictive maintenance, and thus for optimized train operation.
 The experts at the centers accomplish this using Railigent, a new platform that enables them to intelligently use rail system data and generate added value from these systems.

 The Digital Transformation of Rail Technology

 The digital transformation has long since caught up with rail transport.
 Whereas maintenance traditionally consisted of checking rail vehicles at operating centers on a regular basis, resolving obvious problems, and maintaining machines, digital technology has opened the door to a new level of service.
-Remotely or locally collected sensor data, error messages, and log files provide Data Service Center employees with an unprecedented level of detail regarding rail vehicles and their infrastructure.
+Remotely or locally collected sensor data, error messages, and log files provide MindSphere Application Center for Rail employees with an unprecedented level of detail regarding rail vehicles and their infrastructure.

-Two more data services centers (in Atlanta and Moscow in 2017) have been put into operation since 2014, when the one in Allach was opened.
+Five more centers (in Atlanta, Moscow, London, Perth, Hong Kong) have been put into operation since 2014, when the one in Allach was opened.
 The data streams from locomotives, high-speed trains, and regional trains from more than 15 countries converge at these three centers.
 To turn this big data into smart data, the centers’ programmers, database experts, and implementation managers have developed a data-driven service offering in the rail sector that is unrivalled in terms of real-time train monitoring, forecasting of wear and failure of components, and analysis of complex vehicle problems.

 100 Trainsets, up to 200 Billion Data Points

 All of this results in a veritable mountain of data.
 A fleet of 100 trainsets produces about 100 to 200 billion data points every year.
 And that’s just the beginning.
-As they analyze this data, Kreß and his team are looking for meaningful patterns.
+As they analyze this data, Kress and his team are looking for meaningful patterns.
 The resulting knowledge can, for instance, enable them to optimize maintenance processes.
 A brake failure that involves error messages, for example, can be normal if the locomotive simultaneously hooks up to a rail car.
 This kind of knowledge makes it possible to distinguish between important and unimportant factors and recognize causal chains.
-Thanks to this approach, Kreß and his team are now able to use forecasting models with a high level of reliability.
-With gearbox bearings, for example, which are subject to a high level of wear and tear at high speeds, the MDS can predict problems at least three days in advance.
+Thanks to this approach, Kress and his team are now able to use forecasting models with a high level of reliability.
+With gearbox bearings, for example, which are subject to a high level of wear and tear at high speeds, the MindSphere Application Center for Rail can predict problems at least three days in advance.
 This increases the availability of the trains and saves money.

 The German railway company Deutsche Bahn is also interested in such possibilities.
 In October 2016, Deutsche Bahn joined forces with Siemens to launch a pilot system for the predictive maintenance and servicing of Velaro D (ICE 3) high-speed trains.
 Moreover, the company’s freight transport division DB Cargo recently announced that it would use the solution from Siemens to further digitalize its vehicle fleet.
 It aims to equip all of its 2,000 vehicles with diagnostic technology by 2020.